My Ideal LiteSpeed Cache Settings for WordPress Websites

 Cache REST API = ON

 Turn this setting on to cache requests made by WordPress REST API calls.
-This includes themes, plugins, and the WordPress Block Editor (if you’re using it with the Hello Elementor theme).
+This includes themes, plugins, and the WordPress Block Editor.

 Cache Login Page = ON

-This setting MUST be turned on!
+This setting MUST be turned on, regardless of whether you’re running an e-commerce website.
 Otherwise, it will negatively affect performance.

 Cache PHP Resources = ON

 This setting caches resources from themes and plugins loaded via a PHP request.
-This typically includes static PHP files such as CSS and JavaScript, which most websites, including Elementor-designed sites, have.
+This typically includes static PHP files such as CSS and JavaScript.
 Unless you know your website has dynamic CSS and JavaScript loaded in PHP, which is unlikely, this setting should be on.

 Cache Mobile = ON

 The Cache Mobile setting creates a separate cache copy for mobile visitors.
 I recommend turning this setting on because it is a primary solution for poor mobile PageSpeed test scores.
-Also, this will help the responsive feature of Elementor to help distinguish your mobile web pages from their desktop versions.
+Also, this will help the responsive features of both Elementor and Kadence WP to help distinguish your mobile web pages from their desktop versions.

 Before using LiteSpeed Cache, regardless of the hosting provider I used, one problem I could never solve was having a well-optimized mobile version of my website.
 Even if I could achieve good PageSpeed Insight and GTMetrix scores for the desktop version of my website, the mobile version test scores needed to be better.
 No matter what I do, my mobile test scores always hover between 50 and 75 out of 100.

 Since turning on Cache Mobile, my PageSpeed Insights test scores for the mobile version of my website have now achieved at least 85.
-In fact, most of my web pages’ mobile test scores actually achieve 90 or better, which is ideal.
+Most of my web pages’ mobile test scores actually achieve 90 or better, which is ideal.

 While this setting alone is not enough, it is an excellent start to finally having a well-optimized website for your mobile visitors.
 As a result, mobile search traffic is likely to increase.
 So far, mine has.